A removability theorem for Sobolev functions and detour sets: Introduction

 In this work we focus on proving a removability result for sets resembling the Sierpi\'nski gasket.
 The property of the gasket $K$ that we are interested in is the following: \begin{quote} \textit{For ``almost every" line $L$ intersecting $K$, and for every $\varepsilon>0$ there exists a ``detour path" $\gamma$ that $\varepsilon$-follows the line $L$, but intersects only finitely many complementary components of $K$.} \end{quote} In other words, we can ``travel" in the direction of the line $L$ using only finitely many components in the complement of $K$, but still staying arbitrarily close to the line $L$; see Figure \ref{fig:gasket}.
 We call such sets \textit{detour sets}, and their precise definition is given in Section \ref{Section Detour}, where an extra technical condition is added.

-In order to formulate the theorem, we also need to impose some regularity on the boundaries of the complementary components of $K$.
+In order to formulate the theorem, we also need to impose some regularity on the boundaries of the complementary components of $K$; this is necessary, since there are non-removable Jordan curves.
 A fairly general condition that is easy to check in applications is the requirement that the complementary components of $K$ are \textit{uniform H\"older domains}.

-A simply connected planar domain $\Omega$ is a H\"older domain if the conformal map from the unit disk $\D$ onto $\Omega$ is H\"older continuous on all of $\D$.
+A simply connected planar domain $\Omega$ is a H\"older domain if there exists a conformal map from the unit disk $\D$ onto $\Omega$ that extends to be H\"older continuous on $\br \D$.
 Note that there are some implicit constants contained in the statement.
 The general definition of a H\"older domain in $\R^n$ is given in Section \ref{Section Holder}.
 The complementary components of a compact set $K\subset \R^n$ are \textit{uniform} H\"older domains if they are H\"older domains and the implicit constants are the same for all of them; cf. Definition \ref{Main Holder Detour}.
 We now state the Main Theorem:

 \begin{theorem} Let $K\subset \R^n$ be a detour set whose complementary components are uniform H\"older domains.
 Then $K$ is $W^{1,p}$-removable for $p>n$. \end{theorem}